hsiehScalAR/AdaptiveSamplingIntermittentComms/README.md

 `TestIntermittent.py`
 `Setup.py`
-`GaussianProcess.py`
+`BariumCloudPreprocessing.py`
 `ErrorAnalysis.py`

 Also important, the file `SpatioTemporal.py` needs to be copied in the location of the kernels of the GPy package, in my case it was:

 `/home/hannes/anaconda3/lib/python3.7/site-packages/GPy/kern/src`

+Furthermore, in `BariumCloudPreprocessing.py` the terminal command described in the note has to be executed with the correct paths for video image sequencing.

 ## Support